-Approximately 15% to 20% of patients with MG experience a myasthenic crisis (exacerbation necessitating mechanical ventilation and acute treatment with intravenous immune globulin or plasma exchange.
+Approximately 15% to 20% of patients with MG experience a myasthenic crisis, an exacerbation necessitating mechanical ventilation and acute treatment with intravenous immune globulin or plasma exchange.

-Most patients, but not all, enjoy good quality of life and normal lifespan due to advances in diagnosis and in immunosuppressive and immunomodulatory treatment.
+Many patients with MG enjoy good quality of life and normal lifespan due to advances in diagnosis and in immunosuppressive and immunomodulatory treatment.
 However, some patients have a significant burden of disease.

 Myasthenia gravis (MG) is a chronic autoimmune disorder of the postsynaptic membrane at the neuromuscular junction in skeletal muscle.
 Circulating antibodies against the nicotinic acetylcholine receptor (AChR) or associated proteins impair neuromuscular transmission.